Filling out the FAFSA will determine how much financial aid you’re qualified to receive.

-Consider taking out a private student loan, or applying for the Federal Direct Parent PLUS or Graduate PLUS Loan.
+If you determine additional loans are necessary review taking out a private student loan or applying for the Federal Direct Parent PLUS or Graduate PLUS Loan.

 |Sign Master Promissory Note

-If you're borrowing your first Stafford or Direct PLUS Loan, you'll need to complete an online Master Promissory Note.
+If you're borrowing your first Direct or Direct PLUS Loan, you'll need to complete an online Master Promissory Note.